meieda/architecture-center/docs/microservices/domain-analysis.md

 # Designing microservices: Domain analysis

-When designing microservices, one of the biggest challenges is defining the boundaries of individual services.
+One of the biggest challenges of microservices is to define the boundaries of individual services.
 The general rule is that a service should do "one thing" &mdash; but putting that rule into practice requires careful thought.

-Here are two guiding principles:
+There is no mechanical process that will produce the "right" design.
+You have to think deeply about your business domain, requirements, and goals.
+Otherwise, you can end up with a haphazard design that exhibits some undesirable characteristics, such as hidden dependencies between services, tight coupling, or poorly designed interfaces.
+In this chapter, we take a domain-driven approach to designing microservices.

-- Microservices should be designed around business capabilities, not horizontal layers such as data access or messaging.
-- Microservices should have loose coupling and high functional cohesion.
+Microservices should be designed around business capabilities, not horizontal layers such as data access or messaging.
+In addition, they should have loose coupling and high functional cohesion.
 Microservices are *loosely coupled* if you can change one service without requiring other services to be updated at the same time.
-Later in this guidance we will discuss some best practices to keep services decoupled.
 A microservice is *cohesive* if it has a single, well-defined purpose, such as managing user accounts or tracking delivery history.
 A service should encapsulate domain knowledge and abstract that knowledge from clients.
 For example, a client should be able to schedule a drone without knowing the details of the scheduling algorithm or how the drone fleet is managed.

-However, there is no mechanical process that will produce the "right" design.
-You have to think deeply about your business domain, requirements, and goals.
-Otherwise, you might end up with a haphazard design that exhibits some undesirable characteristics, such as hidden dependencies between services, tight coupling, or poorly designed interfaces.
+Domain-driven design (DDD) provides a framework that can get you most of the way to a set of well-designed microservices.
+DDD has two distinct phases, strategic and tactical.
+In strategic DDD, you are defining the large-scale structure of the system.
+Strategic DDD helps to ensure that your architecture remains focused on business capabilities.
+Tactical DDD provides a set of design patterns that you can use to create the domain model.
+These patterns include entities, aggregates, and domain services.
+The tactical patterms can be used to identify microservice boundaries that will be loosely coupled and cohesive.

 ![](./images/ddd-process.png)

+Here is the process we'll follow.

-We start by analyzing the business domain to understand the application's functional requirements.
+1. Start by analyzing the business domain to understand the application's functional requirements.
 The output of this step is an informal description of the domain, which can then be refined into a more formal set of domain models.

-Next, we identify the *bounded contexts* of the domain.
-Each bounded context will contain its own domain model that represents a particular subdomain of the larger application.
+2. Next, define the *bounded contexts* of the domain.
+Each bounded context contains a domain model that represents a particular subdomain of the larger application.

-In the third step, we further refine the domain model by applying a set of DDD *patterns* such as entity, aggregate, and service.
-Those patterns form the basis for designing a coherent set of microservices.
+3. Within a bounded context, apply tactical DDD patterns to define entities, aggregates, and domain services.

+4. Use the results from the previous step to identity the microservices in your application.

+In this chapter, we cover the first three steps, which are primarily concerned with DDD.
+In the next chapter, we will identify the microservices.

 > [!NOTE]
-> This process is iterative and ongoing.
-A well-designed architecture will evolve over time.
+> This chapter doesn't show a complete and comprehensive domain analysis.
+We deliberately kept the example brief, to illustrate the main points.
+Also, DDD is an iterative, ongoing process.
 Service boundaries aren't fixed in stone.
-As the application evolves, you may refactor a service into several smaller services.
+As an application evolves, you may break a service apart into several smaller services.

 ## Analyze the domain